 (3 Lecture Hours 0 Lab Hours 3 Credit Hours) This course provides an extensive review of the administrative theories and functions for quality health, physical education and physical activity programs.
-Students will explore the management process, including a variety of leadership and organizational roles in K-12 settings, in addition to advocating for and meeting the needs of all students.
+Students will explore the

 PHED 7618 - Applied Motor Control

 (3 Lecture Hours 0 Lab Hours 3 Credit Hours) The focus of this course is on the principles of learning as they relate to the acquisition and development of motor skills, motor performance and motor learning throughout life.
 Applications to teaching K-12 physical education are emphasized.